sorrtory/twitch_watchdog/README.md

 # Bro's streaming

-Simple app that checks if streamer is alive on twitch, in that case notify VK chat.
+Simple app that checks if the streamer is live on Twitch and notifies the VK chat if so

 ## Launch